Seen from a motion picture

-And one of the reasons that we know that Medical Cannabis was well in use long before written history is because so many civilizations (as soon as they obtain a written language), speak of it in their writings, in the past tense, as if it had already been in use for many hundreds of years before then.
+And one of the reasons that we know that Medical Cannabis was well in use long before written history is that because so many civilizations (as soon as they obtain a written language), speak of it in their writings in the past tense as if it had already been in use for many hundreds of years before then.

 In order to continue, we first have to have a basic knowledge of Cuneiform.
-As can be seen by the table below, like many other forms of writing it too seemed to start out as a series of basic pictographs.
-In which one character equates to one word, but soon became (what is believed to be) earth's first written language.
+As can be seen by the table below, like many other forms of writing, it too seemed to start out as a series of basic pictographs.
+One in which each character equates to one word, but soon became (what is believed to be) earth's first written language.

 From Simple Pictographs to Syllabic Alphabet